 Animal ethics

-Researchers who use live non-human vertebrate and higher-order invertebrate animals for experimental or teaching purposes are bound by the Australian Code for the Care and Use of Animals for Scientific Purposes and relevant Australian State and Commonwealth legislation together with University regulations and policies.
+Researchers who use live non-human vertebrate and higher-order invertebrate animals for experimental or teaching purposes are bound by the Australian Code for the Care and Use of Animals for Scientific Purposes and relevant Australian State and Commonwealth legislation together with University procedures and policies.
 All research has additional research integrity responsibilities.
-Find out here about Research Integrity at La Trobe.
+Find out more on Research Integrity at La Trobe.

 All research and teaching projects involving live non-human vertebrates and higher-order invertebrates must be reviewed and approved by the La Trobe University Animal Ethics Committee (AEC) before the project begins.
 Please contact the Ethics, Integrity and Biosafety team if you are not sure if an ethics approval is required.